Codecademy/ugc/content/christine_yang/build-a-discord-bot-with-node-js.md

 ### Step 3: Log In Bot and Add Functionality

-We will now create some simple functionality for our bot.
+We will now create some functionality for our bot.
 In order to do so, we need to first require and initialize the modules we installed via npm.

 In **discordbot.js**: